cybozu-go/sabakan/docs/api.md

 ## <a name="getigitionsid" />`GET /api/v1/boot/ignitions/<serial>/<id>`

-Get CoreOS ignition for a certain serial.
+Get ignition configuration for a machine identified by `<serial>`.

+The ignition configuration will be rendered from the template for the machine's role.
+The ID of the template is specified by `<id>`.

 **Successful response**